( Look at the bottom of page for new updates)

 “Not only is the product superior, but the service is outstanding.
 Matter of fact, the company owner Dennis Sneath is extremely knowledgeable and goes above and beyond to help your car and racing program excel,” said Gordy.

 Gordy has been around cars all his life.
 He has raced in the former UDRA and Midwest Pro Stock Series, he ran throughout the Midwest and for the last 2 years has been competing in the GDRA (Gamblers Drag Racing Association).
-They run in the 7.80 index class because its exciting to compete for cash and trophies in the heads up Pro Tree Racing it fits their car which has a rear wheel HP of 1048 with 0% slippage .
+They run in the 7.80 index class because its exciting to compete for cash and trophies in the heads up Pro Tree Racing.
+It fits their car which has a rear wheel HP of 1048 with a near 0% slippage .
+Now Gordy can be seen racing the 8.60 index, with a detuned 632, while in 2018 being offered a position with Midwest as the official test car and driver, along with the managing Midwest R&D program.

 When it comes to the strongest, toughest steel, think